Kinmen: Climate

+Kinmen's climate is classified as humid subtropical climate (Köppen Cfa, bordering on Cwa).
+Among them, the annual average temperature is 21.0 C, the hottest month in August is 28.5 C, and the coldest month is 12.6 C in January.
+The annual precipitation is 1089.4 mm, of which August is the wettest with 156.3 mm, while November is the driest with only 23.5 mm.
+The extreme temperature throughout the year ranged from 1.3 C on January 25, 2016 to 39.1 C on August 31, 2020.

 Geology

-Kinmen, much like the surrounding Chinese mainland, is predominantly composed of Cretaceous aged granite, with lesser amounts of Eocene-Oligocene sandstone, Miocene basalt and Pleistocene-Holocene conglomerate, the thickness of the sediments varies from 150 metres in the west to only a few metres in the east.
+Kinmen, much like the surrounding Chinese mainland, is predominantly composed of Cretaceous aged granite, with lesser amounts of Eocene-Oligocene sandstone, Miocene basalt and Pleistocene-Holocene conglomerate.
+The thickness of the sediments varies from 150 metres in the west to only a few metres in the east.

 Demographics

 Culture

-The people of Kinmen see themselves as Kinmenese, Mínnánrén/Mǐnnánrén (people of Southern Fujian), or Chinese, but not so much as Taiwanese.
-They do identify as citizens of the ROC, however Kinmen's strong Chinese identity was forged during the period of the ROC's military confrontation with the People's Republic of China (1949–1992) when Kinmen was under military administration.
+The people of Kinmen see themselves as Kinmenese, Mínnánrén/Mǐnnánrén (people of Southern Fujian), or Chinese.
+They identify as citizens of the Republic of China but not so much as Taiwanese.
+Kinmen's strong Chinese identity was forged during the period of the ROC's military confrontation with the People's Republic of China (1949–1992) when Kinmen was under military administration.
 In the 1980s, as the militarization decreased and martial law was ended on Taiwan, the Taiwan independence movement and efforts in de-Sinicization grew in strength on Taiwan.
 To Kinmenese, however, these developments were viewed with concern and there was a feeling that "Taiwan didn't identify with Kinmen".
 Many worried that Taiwanese de jure independence from China would lead to the severing of ties with Kinmen.
 These concerns play a strong role in Kinmenese politics as well.
 Legally speaking, Kinmenese people are not Taiwanese either and have a unique identity from that of the Taiwanese.
-'Taiwanization' is sometimes perceived as a threat to the cultural identity of the Kinmenese people.
+"Taiwanization" is sometimes perceived as a threat to the cultural identity of the Kinmenese people.